msuresh159/ashutosh-hydro.github.io/_pages/about.md

 ---

 I am a Postdoctoral Scholar in the Department of Civil and Environmental Engineering, Pennsylvania State University.
 I have been working in the field of hydroclimatology for five years.

+I have a B Tech degree in Civil Engineering from NIT Hamirpur and a M Tech degree in Water Resources Engineering and Management from Department of Civil Engineering of IIT Guwahati.
+I obtained my PhD degree from IIT Guwahati on the topic ‘Assessment of the Resilience of Indian River Basins to Droughts under Climate Change Scenarios’.
+My thesis discussed a new method for spatiotemporal assessment of ecohydrological resilience and climatic extremes in India.

 Research Interests
 ======